Facilities Master Plan

 A framework for an ongoing master plan process is in place that describes participants, a communication plan with biennial reviews and updates as the college plans and facility needs evolve.
 The Facilities Master Plan Core Committee facilitates discussions with faculty, staff, administration, students, community members, regulatory agencies, and the Board of Trustees and provides leadership and guidance to maintain a responsive and viable facilities master plan.

 The committee periodically develops plan revisions that respond to changing needs and create facilities that support evolving institutional goals.

 Vision, Mission & Purpose

-The Green River Community College Facilities Master Plan is a collaborative process that develops long-range capital solutions in response to evolving college needs.
+The Green River College Facilities Master Plan is a collaborative process that develops long-range capital solutions in response to evolving college needs.

 Driven by the college's strategic plan and using input from design consultants, facility conditions surveys, life-cycle analysis, instructional, student affairs, and International planning efforts along with evolving needs are integrated into a long-range plan for facility replacement and growth.

 The capital budget provides funding for all Community and Technical Colleges to maintain and preserve over 15 million square feet of state- owned facilities, upgrade spaces to meet the changing needs of students, local communities and business, and construct new facilities to accommodate growth and accreditation requirements.
 This document will buttress the College’s bi-annual funding request in the state capital budget process.

 As part of the budget process, colleges are required to submit capital requests that support their most critical needs.
 These requests include categories such as repairs, minor improvements, replacements, renovations, and major new construction (growth).
 The State Board for Community and Technical Colleges (SBCTC) prioritizes these requests and forwards them to the Office of Financial Management (OFM) for consideration by the executive branch.